 Barbara Oudiz : For a total newcomer to Paris and to photography, you have come quite a way in a short time.
 How did you get the ball rolling?

-André Sanchez : In 2000, when I was just starting to make photomontages, a friend of mine saw them and suggested I put them on the web.
+André Sanchez : When I was just starting to make photomontages, a friend of mine saw them and suggested I put them on the web.
 The newspaper “Le Monde” saw my site and asked me to do a portrait of a scientist working on artificial intelligence.
 I was totally surprised!
 I had been jotting down lots of ideas for portraits in a little notebook I kept, which I was able to show them.
 I ended up making quite an original portrait using graphs and robots.
 They were happy with it.
 Then the educational supplement of “Le Monde” asked me to illustrate an article for them on “The disappearance of Latin and Greek from the high school curriculum”!
 I made an elaborate image combining photos of adolescents and Greek and Roman statues.
 I continued contacting magazines and have now worked for a variety of French publications.

 You have a very specific visual style.
 Where does it originate?